pokt-network/poktroll/docusaurus/docs/develop/developer_guide/adding_params.md

 }
 ```

-### 8. Add Parameter Validation
+### 8. Parameter Validation

+#### 8.1 New Parameter Validation

-Implement a validation function for the new parameter in the same Go file.
+Implement a validation function for the new parameter in the corresponding `params.go`
+file you've been working on.

 ```go
 func ValidateNewParameterName(v interface{}) error {